CEL Rule Conditions

 rule-queryReturn conditionLanguage, conditionSecurityProfile, and approval status for list/detail APIs, include selected/effective profiles in test-case execution payloads, and surface CEL parse/type/missing-field/profile errors from Java and Rust runners.

-portal-viewRender either the native condition builder or a CEL expression editor based on conditionLanguage; show a controlled profile selector for CEL rules; submit strict directly and route standard or internal-admin to worklist approval; do not require the UI to infer mode from ruleBody.
+portal-viewRender the CEL expression editor for Light-Fabric rules; keep any native condition builder scoped to legacy Java yaml-rule authoring; show a controlled profile selector for CEL rules; submit strict directly and route standard or internal-admin to worklist approval; do not require the UI to infer mode from ruleBody.

 workflow and assistant taskUse the existing human-in-the-loop worklist flow for stronger profile approval, route tasks to admin and rule-admin, and attach an advisory assistant-task risk summary for the approver.